 ESPN carries a majority of bowl games, including the entire College Football Playoff.
 CBS carries the Tony the Tiger Sun Bowl while FOX carries the Guaranteed Rate Bowl.
 ABC holds the rights to a handful bowl games (Celebration, Boca Raton, Las Vegas, Camping World, and Citrus Bowls).

 All bowl games can be streamed on the network’s respective Apps, with many available on ESPN+.
 A full list of the game dates, times, and networks can be found here.

 How to bet on college football

 Before jumping into betting, one has to understand what kind of bets exist.
 The first is the moneyline.
 Moneyline is the most simple, where one bets outright winners.
-Take the following moneyline for example:
+Take the following moneyline from last year for example:

 Along with every moneyline, you have a point spread.
 The purpose of point spreads is to bring the teams to even in the sportsbook or, for bettors, how much a team is expected to win or lose by each game.
 Take the following point spread for example:

-Utah is the favorite in this game, favored by 6.5 points.
-Bettors would consider if they think Utah will win by a touchdown or more.
-If a bettor thinks Utah would win by less than a touchdown or lose outright, they would take Oregon (+6.5).
+Alabama was the favorite in this game, favored by 19.5 points.
+Bettors would consider if they thought Alabama would win by over 19.5 points or more.
+If a bettor thought Alabama would win by less than 19.5 points, they would have taken Notre Dame +19.5.